Genivia/ugrep/README.md

 Or install with [Scoop](https://scoop.sh) `scoop install ugrep`

 Or download the full-featured `ugrep.exe` executable as release artifact from
 <https://github.com/Genivia/ugrep/releases>.
-Then copy `ugrep.exe` to `ug.exe`
+The zipped release contains the
-if you also want the `ug` command intended for interactive use, which loads the .ugrep configuration file when present in the working directory or home directory.
+main `ugrep.exe` binary as well as `ug.exe`.
+The `ug` command, intended for interactive use, loads and reads in settings from the _`.ugrep`_ configuration file (when present in the working directory or home directory).

 Add `ugrep.exe` and `ug.exe` to your execution path: go to *Settings* and search for "Path" in *Find a Setting*.
 Select *environment variables* ->